crackedstudio/roxy-client/README.md

 -   The PIXI background is throttled to a lightweight grid until we layer in parallax effects.
 -   Sound manager loads assets lazily and stays muted by default.
 -   Confetti effects are currently disabled (placeholders only) to keep the build lean.
+-   Dynamic wallet connect requires environment variables and will show a modal gate if unset.

 ### Next Steps